 Worryingly, the ACCC estimates that 33% of children are exposed to unsafe recalled products in their homes.

 1. Button batteries

-Do they have safety standards?: There is a mandatory standard for toys designed for children aged three and under which requires that battery compartments are secure.
-However, in other household items there is only a voluntary code.
-In a recent CHOICE button battery safety test 10 out of 17 common household products failed.
+Do they have safety standards?
+There's a mandatory standard for toys designed for children aged three and under which requires that battery compartments are secure.
+However, for other household items there's only a voluntary code.
+In a recent CHOICE button battery safety test, 10 out of 17 common household products failed.

 How to stay safe: CHOICE product safety expert Chris Barnes advises to look for a sturdy, screwed-down battery cover, though the safest option is a product that doesn't use button batteries at all.

 What's the risk?
 Bunk beds with insufficient guardrails and unsafe gaps can cause falls, limb injuries and even strangulation or accidental hanging.